 - Larceny — Larceny is not its own separate charge.
 Instead, it is a type of theft that is usually charged when the item stolen is something small.
-Pickpocketing crimes are often charged as larceny, though this can be elevated to grand larceny if the item stolen was of high value.
+Pickpocketing crimes are often charged as larceny, though this can be elevated to grand larceny if the item stolen is of high value.

 - Robbery — Robbery charges come about when something was stolen but in the process of stealing it the charged individual used force or threatened force.
 If they used a deadly weapon, this gets elevated to armed robbery, which is a first degree felony.

-Because theft and/or robbery usually includes entering a premise in which you are not authorized to be, these charges are often brought alongside burglary charges.
+Because theft and/or robbery usually include entering a premise in which you are not authorized to be, these charges are often brought alongside burglary charges.
 But they are not necessarily connected.
 Even if you don’t steal anything, you can still be charged, and found guilty, of burglary.

 How is Burglary Charged in Florida?

 Burglary in the state of Florida can be charged as either a first-, second-, or third-degree felony, depending on what happened and where the act was committed.
-Because of the varying degree of the charges, consequences also vary widely.
+Because of the varying degrees of the charges, consequences also vary widely.

 Here’s a summary of the different types of burglary charges in the state of Florida: